 The winners are selected from people nominated by the membership of the organization.
 To nominate a candidate please visit the nomination form, select an award, and provide the name, email address and phone number of the person nominated, along with a brief description of why that person should be considered.

 Please direct any questions or comments to email@example.com.

 Established in 1949, this is the highest honor in the field of visual journalism.
-A plaque and ring are awarded to an individual who advances, elevates, or attains unusual recognition for the profession of visual journalism by conduct, initiative, leadership, skill, and devotion to duty.
+The award recognizes an individual who advances and elevates the visual journalism profession by conduct, initiative, leadership, skill, and devotion to duty.